 The model's zone system is based on the location of major population and employment areas.
 The zone system used for extracting StreetLight data was used as the main zones system and then further disaggregated to the transportation analysis zones used in the model.
 It consists of 36 internal zones for TBM, 2 zones for Collingwood and Meaford, and 6 external gateways connecting to Highway 26 and other surrounding municipalities.
-The existing model network, transportation zones, and zone connectors are shown in Figure 3-37 and Figure 3-38.
+The existing model network, transportation zones, and zone connectors are shown in Figure 3-35: TBM Model Zone System and Error!
+Reference source not found..

-Figure 3-37: TBM Model Zone System
+Figure 3-35: TBM Model Zone System

-Figure 3-38: Existing Model Road Network
+Figure 3-36: Existing Model Road Network